cbruenger/Buffer-Overflow-Hack/README.md

     - rtarget: Linux binary with return-oriented programming vulnerability.
 To be used for phases 4-5.

-    - cookie.txt: Text file containing 4-byte signature required for this buffer overflow attack instance.Our unique 4-byte
-      sequence used for this project is: 0x3cc11c77
+    - cookie.txt: Text file containing 4-byte signature required for this buffer overflow attack instance.
+Our unique 4-byte sequence used for this project is: 0x3cc11c77

     - farm.c: Source code for gadget farm present in this instance of rtarget.
 You can compile (use flag -Og) and disassemble it to look for gadgets.
 Used for generating return-oriented programming attacks.